petergridge/openweathermaphistory/README.md

 ## Installation

 HACS installation
-Adding the repository using HACS is the simplest approach
+Adding as a custom repository using HACS is the simplest approach, will be published soon.

 Manual Installation
 * Copy the openweathermaphistory folder to the ‘config/custom components/’ directory